Compare Refinance Rates Today

 Non-QM loans

-The first two steps are crucial to get an accurate rate quote from a refinance lender that specializes in bad credit.
+Steps No. 1 and No. 2 are crucial to get an accurate rate quote from a refinance lender that specializes in bad credit.
 Start with your current mortgage company and have them pull your credit score so you know where you stand.

 An online home value estimator will give you a ballpark idea of your home’s current market value, which is especially important for a cash-out refinance.